 Mr. Olympia –

 Jay Cutler ascends to the top of the bodybuilding world.
-He becomes a four-time Mr. Olympia Champion.
+He becomes a four-time, Mr. Olympia Champion.
 In 2006, Jay reached his career peak at 33.
-Between 2006 and 2010, he faced tough competition from legendary bodybuilders.
+However, between 2006 and 2010, he faced tough competition from legendary bodybuilders.

 He dueled Phil Heath, Dexter Jackson, and Ronnie Coleman in the Mr. Olympia competitions.
 They were some of the most epic battles in bodybuilding history.
 Jay won every contest except in 2008, taking home four Mr. Olympia trophies.
 Jay Cutler’s journey took him from hauling concrete to success as the world’s greatest bodybuilder.